 When you reboot your Android device in safe mode, doing so stops third-party apps from running.
 That will include any malware.

-Once in safe mode, you will look for any suspicious apps.
+Once in safe mode, look for any suspicious apps.
 If you think issues with your Android are caused by a hardware malfunction rather than malware, rebooting in safe mode will help you narrow down the issue.
 If the device runs fine in safe mode, the phone’s hardware is not the issue.
 You likely have an app causing the problem.

 Rebooting your Android in safe mode only takes a few simple steps.